steaks/leo-query/docs/next/guide/setupWithNextJs.md

 ```
 ## Alternative Ways to Pass Server-Side Data

 The easiest way is to pass server-side data is through the provider.
-If this isn't possible you can pass it to the [hook](/next/guide/initialData#hook) when you access data or [manually](/next/advancedConcepts/manualUpdates) in a `useEffect`.
+If this isn't possible you can pass it other ways:

-### Passing Data to the hook
+- Via [initial value](/next/guide/initialData#hook) property in the hook in your client component
+- Via [timestamped value](/next/advancedConcepts/timestampedValues) in the hook in your client component
+- Via a `useEffect` with [manual updates](/next/advancedConcepts/manualUpdates)

+### Via initial value

-Pass server-side data to the hook's `initialValue` option.
+Pass server-side data to the hook's [initialValue](/next/guide/initialData#hook) option.

 ```typescript
 //page.tsx